Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python class to represent a Shape with methods to calculate area and perimeter.
 Create subclasses for specific shapes like Rectangle, Circle, and Triangle.
 - Write a class to represent a Complex Number with methods to perform addition, subtraction, multiplication, and division.

+78. Day 78 (16th September 2024)
+- Write a Python class to represent a Polynomial with methods to add, subtract, and multiply polynomials.
+- Write a class to represent a Matrix with methods to add, subtract, and multiply matrices.